kotori-y/Scopy/docs/user_guide.rst

 Toxicity Filter
 ----------------
 Toxicity refers to the measure of poisonous or toxic effect on an organ or a whole organism.
 Toxicity is one of the main reasons for attrition in the drug development process.
 It is reported that more than 15% of new approved FDA chemical entitles (between 1975 and 2009) have received more than once black-box warnings, and some of them have been withdrawn from the market due to the toxicity and safety issues.
 In addition, the requirements for molecular safety are not only limited to the human beings.
-The environmental influence of drugs has also aroused great concern. *Toxicity Filter was also implemented in the :mod:`scopy.structure_alert` package.*
+The environmental influence of drugs has also aroused great concern.

-:mod:`scopy.structure_alert` package provides 11 toxicophore filters, including 5 human related toxicity substructure filters, 3 environment related toxicity substructure filters and 3 comprehensive substructure filters.
+:mod:`ScoTox` package provides 11 toxicophore filters, including 5 human related toxicity substructure filters, 3 environment related toxicity substructure filters and 3 comprehensive substructure filters.
 More details see: `overview`_.

 Human Toxic Compound Filter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~